Have a tub of sour cream that's been sitting in the fridge for a while and wondering if it's still safe to eat? Here's how to tell.

 Bacteria and Molds

 The protein and sugars in the milk provide a happy culture medium for the friendly sour-producing bacteria, as well as a host of unfriendly bacteria and molds that could cause illness.
 They may slowly multiply over weeks at refrigerated temperatures or even faster if you leave your sour cream out at room temperature for any length of time.
 You may also inadvertently introduce additional bacteria and mold when go to use your sour cream, either from exposure to the air or by using a spoon that isn't clean.

 Even if your sour cream isn't yet at the "best by" or "use by" date, don't eat it if you notice:

 - An Off Smell: Take a whiff of your sour cream.
 If it smells moldy, rancid, or stinky in any way beyond the usual sour smell, it probably has extra growth in it that will affect the flavor and safety.

 - Mold: If you see mold growing on the surface, the whole container needs to go.
 Don't be tempted just to scoop the mold off the top and eat the rest.
 The mold may extend further than you're able to see with the naked eye.

 - Yellow or Discolored Sour Cream: If the cream is no longer white, that's a strong sign that it has significant growth of bacteria and fungi.

 The shelf life of foods can be significantly shortened if they aren't handled properly.
 Your sour cream may have been left out at room temperature at some point, whether by the manufacturer, vendor or someone who lives in your home.
-Or someone may have stuck a dirty finger or spoon into the container.
-Trust your eyes and your nose, when they tell you something isn't right.
+Or someone may have stuck a dirty utensil into the container.
+Trust your eyes and your nose when they tell you something isn't right.